 5. Be yourself

-When you’re in a relationship, it’s easy to get swept up in each others way of thinking.
-Their favourite band will suddenly become a regular playlist in your house you find yourself singing along to.
+When you’re in a relationship, it’s easy to get swept up in each other’s way of thinking.
+Their favorite band will suddenly become a regular playlist in your house you find yourself singing along to.
 You’ll find yourself secretly looking forward to watching Eastenders with them.
 An important thing to remember when you’re dating someone on the opposite end of the political spectrum though is staying true to yourself.
 If you have your own beliefs and customs they disagree with and you avoid them to keep the peace it will only harm you in the end.
 Be true to yourself and what you believe in and respect them to do the same.

 6. Accept your differences

-Sometimes in life the best thing you can do is agree to disagree.
+Sometimes in life, the best thing you can do is agree to disagree.
 You’ve said your piece and they’ve said theirs.
 The conversation is going nowhere.
 Instead of focusing on issues that separate you both, concentrate on the things you do have.
 You obviously like things about this person or you wouldn’t be with them at all, just because you don’t agree on every issue don’t let it get between you and ruin your relationship.

 7. Stand your ground

-There are some issues of course you won’t bend on and they won’t either.
+There are some issues, of course, you won’t bend on and they won’t either.
 Some issues that don’t require any further research.
-You know where you stand on these things and from your stance you will not be moved.
+You know where you stand on these things and from your stance, you will not be moved.
 This is great and should be commended and your partner should think so too.
-If you find you’re constantly defending yourself and things you believe in, if you try to change the topic and they won’t stop until you’ve relented then I would bow out gracefully.
+If you find you’re constantly defending yourself and things you believe in if you try to change the topic and they won’t stop until you’ve relented then I would bow out gracefully.